Learn why so many permits require pH analysis within 15 minutes of sample collection.

-  The specific testing method protocol for testing pH of a stormwater sample is SM 4500-H-B-11.
+The specific testing method protocol for testing the pH of a stormwater sample is SM 4500-H-B-11.
 This method describes how to measure pH and since most NPDES permits require you to monitor for it, you’re going to have to comply with these methods.
 It tells you how to calibrate your meter, how to obtain your sample, and that you only have 15 minutes to perform the analysis.

-But do 15 minutes really matter?
+But do 15 minutes really matter of a pH test?